revmischa/udo/README.md

 ### Summary of a proper AWS setup:

 #### Your job:
-- Describe your architecture in `config.yml`
+- Describe your architecture in `config.yml`.
 - Have some very simple way of setting up your app.
-One recommendation is to install your application and configs via RPMs, though this is not required
+One recommendation is to install your application and configs via RPMs, though this is not required.
-- If you use RPMs, stick your RPMs in a private S3 repo and authenticate access via [yum-s3-iam](https://github.com/seporaitis/yum-s3-iam)
+- If you use RPMs, stick your RPMs in a private S3 repo and authenticate access via [yum-s3-iam](https://github.com/seporaitis/yum-s3-iam).

 #### Udo takes care of:
-- LaunchConfigs per role, in a VPC and AutoScaleGroup per cluster
+- LaunchConfigs per role, in a VPC and AutoScaleGroup per cluster.
-- Apply tags to instances per role, so they can know what RPMs to install
+- Apply tags to instances to identify their roles.
-- Use a cloud-init script to provision instances via RPMs
+- Installing a cloud-init script to provision instances.
+You can add your own commands to it via config.